 - Hitchcock Deli – deli sandwiches with house-cured meats

 - Harbour Public House – pub food, with four poutine choices and views of the marina (21+ only)

 - Doc’s Marina Grill – fresh seafood and pub food with views of the marina

 - Marché – fine dining inspired by Pacific Northwest and French cuisine

 - San Carlos Restaurant – Southwest cuisine; if their peach margaritas are in season order one

 - Madison Diner – diner-style menu in an old 1950s diner car

 - Blackbird Bakery – baked goods and coffee

 - Pegasus Coffeehouse – baked goods, limited breakfast menu, coffee, beer, and wine

-- Mora Ice Creamery – amazing fresh made ice cream
+- Mora Ice Creamery – amazing hand-made ice cream